Struck-by Incidents Toolbox Talk

 It is important to remember that equipment operators have very limited visibility when they are in reverse.
 Workers have to be aware of what is going on around them and make sure they avoid areas where heavy machines are being used.
 It is also important that the operators of the equipment are properly trained to avoid creating struck-by accidents.
 These injuries are often caused by workers not paying attention or operators that are not properly trained.

-Prevention is the key to not having injuries on the job site.
-Some general things you can do to prevent struck-by injuries include:
+Prevention is the key to not having struck-by injuries on the job site.
+Some general things you can do to prevent struck-by incidents include:

 Construction sites are full of many hazards for the workers and visitors on the site.
 Some of these injuries can easily be avoided by workers just paying more attention and by falling some simple safety precautions.
 Struck-by incidents are difficult to eliminate but proper planning can help reduce exposure to these risks.